 See latest advice for UoN community and details of how to report symptoms or test results

-The European exchange programme is open to undergraduates and postgraduates from European universities who want to spend a period of time studying in the UK, earning credits to transfer back to their home university.
+The European exchange programme is open to undergraduate and postgraduate students from European universities, who want to spend a period of time studying in the UK, earning credits to transfer back to their home university.

 European exchange students are exempt from paying any tuition fees to the University of Nottingham provided there is a current exchange agreement in place between Nottingham and the home university.
 Students must be formally nominated to study at Nottingham by their home university.

-See 'How to apply' below for further guidance.
+See the 'How to apply' below for further guidance.

 The following schools and departments have one application deadline in May for either autumn or spring semester:

 - School of Physics